Divorce and Remarriage

 “There could not possibly be such a thing as any two people of this kind having disagreements enough for a divorce or any Scriptural grounds for it.”

 Remember, the person departing without Biblical reason, is violating the most sacred covenant upon the earth (second only to that one with the LORD).
-The Lord doesn’t make the victimized party suffer for the sins of the violating party any more than is necessary to overcome this major offense.
+1 Corinthians 7:15-16 seems to confirm that the LORD doesn’t make the victimized party suffer for the sins of the violating party any more than is necessary to overcome this major offense.

 REMARRIAGE